snakemake/snakemake/docs/snakefiles/deployment.rst

 - Workflow documentation
 - Test directory

 A code of conduct for the repository developers as well as instruction on how to contribute to the project should be placed in the top-level files: ``CODE_OF_CONDUCT.md`` and ``CONTRIBUTING.md``, respectively.
 Each *snakemake* workflow repository needs to contain an SVG-formatted rule graph placed in a subdirectory ``images/rulegraph.svg``.
-Additionally, the workflow should be annotated with a technical documentation of all subsequent steps, placed under ``workflow/documentation.md``.
+Additionally, the workflow should be annotated with a technical documentation of all subsequent steps, included in ``workflow/documentation.md``.
+Finally, the repository should contain a ``.tests`` directory with two subdirectories: ``.tests/integration`` and ``.tests/unit``.
+The former shall contain all the input data, configuration specifications and shell commands required to run an integration test of the whole workflow.
+The latter shall contain subdirectories dedicated to testing each of the separate workflow steps.

 Therefore, the repository structure should comply with: